Henry James's great masterpiece, now in a stunning Penguin clothbound edition designed by the acclaimed Coralie Bickford-Smith.

 When Isabel Archer, a beautiful, spirited American, is brought to Europe by her wealthy aunt Touchett, it is expected that she will soon marry.
-But Isabel, resolved to enjoy the freedom that her fortune has opened up and to determine her own fate, does not hesitate to turn down two eligible suitors.
+But Isabel, resolved to enjoy her freedom, does not hesitate to turn down two eligible suitors.
 Then she finds herself irresistibly drawn to Gilbert Osmond.
 Charming and cultivated, Osmond sees Isabel as a rich prize waiting to be taken.
-Beneath his veneer of civilized behaviour, Isabel discovers cruelty and a stifling darkness.
 In this portrait of a 'young woman affronting her destiny', Henry James created one of his most magnificent heroines, and a story of intense poignancy.

 This edition is based on the earliest published copy of the novel: this is the version that was read first and loved by most readers in James's lifetime.
 It also includes an introduction, notes and other editorial materials by leading James scholar Philip Horne.